lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Filters/Commonaccesslogtypes.md

 ### filter.accesslog.OrFilter
 [filter.accesslog.OrFilter proto]()

-Performs a logical ¡°or¡± operation on the result of each individual filter.
+Performs a logical â€œorâ€ operation on the result of each individual filter.
 Filters are evaluated sequentially and if one of them returns true, the filter returns true immediately.

 ```
 {